jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 The point is this.
 Decoding dark majic and breaking the rules is often very hard.
 But, we automatically do both when we simply learn new tools, and do what's best for ourselves.

 You don't have to be a super-hero to be Neo.
 You simply have to use tools to solve your real-life problems.
 Evolution defeats antagonism all by itself.

-Let's see how our ancestors evolved and click Rousseau's new philosophy.
+So., let's build on this realization and see how our ancestors evolved and click Rousseau's new philosophy to defeat Darth King.

 ## Protagonist Kings

-Not all kings are con artists.
+Well, the first thin got know is not all kings were con artists.
 There's a good reason we tell ourselves stories of gallant knights and dreamy princesses.
 At first, the Medieval Age was led by heroes of a classic tale.
 These kings and their nobles defeated monsters to create a peaceful country for the people to live in.

 Their countries needed peace.
 After western Rome fell in 476, western Europe entered the Early Medieval Ages (500-1000).
 Often called the Dark Ages because there were few books, ink, or even literate people to write anything down.
 In fact, maintaining the existing Roman infrastructure like sanitation, roads, and farms was hard enough.
 When Rome fell, advanced civilization was gone, the levers of power of organized government were erased.
 Anarchy ruled where Rome's Caesars once did.

 People like Clovis I, Charles Martel, and Alfred the Great took charge.
 They stepped up and risked their lives to help their communities rebuild civilization.

 These leaders were master warriors who used swords, bows, armor, and cavalry to expand their kingdoms, keep away vandals, and fight off invading Vikings and Arabs.
 Even better, they headed large families who kept a growing peace.
-Soon, sons, nephews, and cousins were busily rebuilding roads, bridges, castles, cities, markets, and hospitals throughout their family's kingdom.
+Soon, the kings sons, nephews, and cousins were busily rebuilding roads, bridges, castles, cities, markets, and hospitals throughout their family's kingdom.

 The Early Medieval Ages was a classic story because heroes solved real-life problems with technology, tools, buildings, infrastructure and other levers of power.

-Society formed a hierarchy called feudalism.
-You've probably seen it in stories like _Robin Hood_, or _Game of Thrones_.
+After Rome fell, European society formed a hierarchy called feudalism.
+You've probably seen it in stories like _Robin Hood_ or _Game of Thrones_.
 Feudalism cemented the personal rule of the first leaders with a rigid ranking of kings, bishops, dukes, sheriffs, knights, priests, tradesmen, and peasants.
 In return for loyalty, the people at the bottom got what was called the "King's Peace."

 It was a good deal.
 The growing peace returned civilization to western Europe.
 Soon the people had new and better shovels, oxen, wood houses, buckets, sickles, and other tools to expand their cyborgology.
 Since the kings did such a good job, society happily recognized them as heroes, or "Protagonist Kings."